Frölunda HC: History

-In 2003 Frölunda became the champions after a 38-year hiatus.
+In 2003, Frölunda became the champions after a 38-year hiatus.
 The final game in Scandinavium on 7 April against Färjestad BK was ended by late season recruit Tomi Kallio in the third overtime period.

 In the 2004–05 season, the club's 60th anniversary and 20th as independent club, the team won the league title, by having the best record during the regular season, and the Swedish Championship.
 That particular year was notable because the National Hockey League had a labour stoppage due to negotiations between the league and the players association.
 Many professional hockey players who could not play in the NHL chose to play in European or North American leagues.
 The largest number of professional NHL players were in Sweden during the season, including Gothenburg native Daniel Alfredsson, who joined his hometown club for the season.
 This increased the quality of play and many observers said that Elitserien was the best league in the world during 2004–05.

 Frölunda set a new Elitserien record on 6 April 2006, by winning the Elitserien playoff semi-finals against Linköpings HC 4–3 after trailing the series 1–3.
 The season ended with a 2–4 defeat against Färjestads BK in the finals.
 The second game in the finals Ronnie Sundin played his 685th game for Frölunda becoming the player with most career games for the club.

-Frölunda has claimed the Champions Hockey League title on four separate occasions in 2015–16, 2016–17, 2018–19 and 2019–20, the most titles out of any club.
+Frölunda has claimed the Champions Hockey League title on five occasions in 2015–16, 2016–17, 2018–19, 2019–20, 2015–26, the most titles out of any club.

 On 2 February 2022, Frölunda Hockey Club presented their new logo.
 According to the club, the new logo represents the city of Gothenburg, Västra Frölunda, gentleness and excitement.
 The logo visualizes two F's, two hands and the letter H which stands for hockey.
 The proposed redesign received negative feedback from fans and media due to similarities of the Nazi Party flag.
 The previous logo was announced in 1995 and represented the club for 27 years.
 On April 20, 2022, Frölunda updated their logo, which had been chosen by members on a member meeting.